nulpunkt/yesql-php/README.md

 $r->getById(3);
 ```

+## Fetching and mapping rows in one go
 Maybe we want to return a modified version of the row.
 By specifying a
 rowFunc, we can have a function called, on every row returned: